Skills For Impact

 Modules are delivered in the Spring term of the first and second year in a professional education format of either 1.5 (1 credit) or 3 days (2 credits) of intense engagement, a style that introduces students to executive training approaches and different pedagogic styles.
 These modules variously develop the ability of students to navigate, shape, and negotiate complex environments, manage and reduce conﬂicts, and to communicate and advocate effectively.
 Faculty delivering SFI modules come from a diversity of practice and professional backgrounds including film-making, media training, budgeting, capacity building, management, law and psychology.

-For the incoming class of MPA students 2016-18, there is a choice of options from a range of SFI modules for a maximum of 10 credits over the two years of the MPA program:
+For the class of MPA students 2016-18 and 2017-19 there is a choice of options from a range of SFI modules for a maximum of 10 credits over the two years of the MPA program:

 - Introduction to Negotiations

 - Working Under Pressure - Responding to a Human Rights Crisis

 - Turning Conflicts into Collaboration

 - Video Advocacy